Hodge theory on Cheeger spaces: High codimension boundary conditions

 where $\cG \lra Y$ is some auxiliary bundle, with associated domain

 For the de Rham operator $\eth_{\dR}$ of an incomplete edge metric (suitably scaled, see Lemma \ref{lem:SuitableScaling} below), $\cS\cD(\eth_{\dR})$ is nonempty if and only if $\hat X$ does {\it not} satisfy the {\em Witt} condition.
-In fact, from Corollary \ref{cor:DeRhamExp}, $\cS\cD(\eth_{\dR})$ contains a single element $(\zeta_0,0,0)$, and the corresponding coefficient $u_{\zeta_0}$ (we drop the other indices) is a distributional section of the bundle
+In fact, from Corollary \ref{cor:DeRhamExp}, $\cS\cD(\eth_{\dR})$ contains a single element $\zeta_0$, and the corresponding coefficient $u_{\zeta_0}$ is a distributional section of the bundle

 here $\cH^*(\pa X/Y)$ is the vertical Hodge bundle with respect to the induced metric and